Keeping Your Fence Functional

 Why You Should Check Your Fence Periodically

 You should always make sure that your fence is in working condition.
 This means routinely checking for damage, broken links or boards, rust, or rot.
 Damaged fences can be hazardous and easily cause harm to those who are not paying attention, in addition to compromising the safety of your yard and home.
-By knowing when to replace your fence and what to check for, you can have peace of mind for years to come.
+By knowing when to replace your fence and what to check for to keep your fence functional, you can have peace of mind for years to come.

 Maintaining Chain Link Fences